isacarnekvist/isacarnekvist.github.io/_posts/2017-06-02-variational-prediction.markdown

 # Graphical model, and an objective function

-Sampling proper future trajectories should come from a distribution which is conditioned on past states and actions (for non-markovian systems).
+Sampling proper future trajectories should come from a distribution which is conditioned on past states and actions (plural for non-markovian systems).
 We define a graphical model as follows:

 ![PGM]({{ site.url }}/assets/model_prediction_pgm.svg)